Marcus Stroman

-Marcus Earl Stroman (born May 1, 1991) is an American professional baseball pitcher for the Chicago Cubs of Major League Baseball (MLB).
-He previously played in MLB for the Toronto Blue Jays and New York Mets.
-Stroman is listed at 5 ft 7 in, making him one of only six pitchers shorter than 5 ft 10 in to make a start at the MLB level in the 21st century.
+Marcus Earl Stroman (born May 1, 1991) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays, New York Mets, Chicago Cubs, and New York Yankees.
+Stroman's height is listed at 5 ft 7 in, making him one of only six pitchers shorter than 5 ft 10 in to make a start at the MLB level in the 21st century.